libpqxx

 Field access

-reference front () const noexcept
+field_ref front () const noexcept

-reference back () const noexcept
+field_ref back () const noexcept

-reference operator[] (size_type) const noexcept
+PQXX_PURE field_ref operator[] (size_type) const noexcept

-reference operator[] (zview col_name) const
+PQXX_PURE field_ref operator[] (zview col_name) const

-reference at (zview col_name) const
+field_ref at (zview col_name, sl=sl::current()) const

-constexpr size_type size () const noexcept
+constexpr PQXX_PURE size_type size () const noexcept

 constexpr result::size_type rownumber () const noexcept